insanum/gcalcli/docs/README.md

 You may need to increase the `text_buffer_size` in your conkyrc file.
 Users have reported that the default of 256 bytes is too small for busy calendars.

 Additionaly you need to set `--lineart=unicode` to output unicode-characters for box drawing.
 To avoid misaligned borders use a monospace font like 'DejaVu Sans Mono'.
-On Python2 it might be necessary to set the environment variable `PYTHONIOENCODING=utf8` if you are using characters beyond 'latin1'.
-For example:
+On Python2 it might be necessary to set the environment variable `PYTHONIOENCODING=utf8` if you are using characters beyond ascii.
+For
+example:
 ```
 ${font DejaVu Sans Mono:size=9}${execpi 300 export PYTHONIOENCODING=utf8 && gcalcli --conky --lineart=unicode calw 3}
 ```